opf/openproject/README.md

 ## Dependencies

-This plugin depends on the OpenProject Plugins Plugin, so insert it into your `Gemfile.plugins`:
+This plugin depends on the OpenProject Plugins plugin, so insert it into your `Gemfile.plugins` before the auth_plugins plugin itself:

     gem "openproject-plugins", :git => "git@github.com:opf/openproject-plugins.git", :branch => "dev"

 ## Usage

+    gem "openproject-auth_plugins", :git => 'git@github.com:finnlabs/openproject-auth_plugins, :branch => "dev"

 You can use this plugin to make an authentication plugin out of an ordinary OpenProject plugin.
 The first step is to [generate a new plugin](https://github.com/opf/openproject-plugins#generator) using the Plugins plugin.